 A typical 12 to 14 inch diameter hanging pot or basket can accommodate two to three plants.
 For strawberry towers or pots, tuck one plant per pocket.
 Plant so that the roots are covered, but the crowns of the plants are just above the soil.
 The crown is the short, thick stem where the foliage emerges on top and the roots below.

-Water well and move your pot or basket to a location where it will get at least six to eight hours of sun every day.
+Water well and move your pot or basket to a location where it will get full sun: at least six to eight hours of direct light each day.
 If you’re growing strawberries in a hanging basket, avoid hanging it in an area that receives a lot of gusty wind.

-- Watering – Water regularly, especially when the plants are fruiting to ensure good-quality berries.
+Water regularly, especially when the plants are fruiting to ensure good-quality berries.
 Don’t overwater however.
 If you’re not sure if your pot needs to be watered, stick your finger into the soil to see if it’s still damp about an inch deep.
-If it is, don’t water.
-If it feels dry, water.
+Moist soil means don’t water.
+Dry soil means it’s time to water.

-- Pruning runners – Some varieties of strawberries produce runners which look nice when cascading down the side of a pot, but they do take energy away from the plant, reducing yield.
+Some varieties of strawberries produce lots of runners which look nice when cascading down the side of a pot, but they do take energy away from the plant, reducing yield.
 Snip runners with sharp hand pruners as they appear to encourage maximum fruit production.

-- Winter care – In my northern region, strawberry plants won’t overwinter outside in pots and baskets.
-You can move them to a sheltered location like an unheated garage or basement.
-Do check every few weeks to see if the soil has dried out, watering where necessary.
+In my northern region, strawberry plants won’t overwinter outside in pots and baskets.
+You can move the pots to a sheltered location like an unheated garage or basement.
+Do check every few weeks to see if the soil has dried out, watering when necessary.
 Or, you can pop them out of their container and tuck them into a garden bed to overwinter.
 Cover them with a mulch of straw or shredded leaves for added protection.

 Are you growing strawberries in pots or baskets this season?